SPRAT Direct Entry Level 2 Procedure

-- Signature of your supervisor, the manager or client, as validation of the work you did.
+- Signature of your rope access supervisor, the manager or client, as validation of the work you did.

 Your Work at-Height Resume

 To apply, please download and fill in this SPRAT application form.
-Once you're completed the application form and have collected all the supporting documentation, please email it all to: firstname.lastname@example.org.
-You will also need to pay a few of $125 US dollars to process the application.
+The application form also includes a sample log of hours for you to submit your hours if it's not in another format already.
+Once you've completed the application form and have collected all the supporting documentation, please email it all to: email@example.com.
+You will also need to pay a fee of $250 US dollars to process the application.
 This does not include your training.

 The review process will take up to 6 weeks.
 So make sure you get this application in well before your preferred training dates.
 When you receive your confirmation letter, please submit the letter to us when you sign up for your SPRAT DE training session.